Music of Austin, Texas: Television

 Austin was also home to the Austin Music Network (AMN), which broadcast from 1994 to 2005.
 AMN, featured on cable channel 15, proclaimed itself to be the only non-profit independent music television channel, and its programming was mostly music videos or recorded live sessions, interspersed with presenters.
 Although all musical tastes were broadcast, AMN emphasized non-mainstream music such as indie, punk, blues, country and jazz.

 Channel 15 was a 24-hour music channel now run by Music and Entertainment Television (M*E).
-M*E launched October 1, 2005 and was broadcast to Austin and the 44 surrounding cities.
+M*E launched October 1, 2005, and was broadcast to Austin and the 44 surrounding cities.
 M*E was a regional network dedicated to showcasing and providing television exposure for regional artists as well as the hundreds of touring groups that make up the vibrant Texas live music scene.
 Supporting established artists and promoting and discovering new talent is a priority.
 M*E represented different musical genres and areas of the arts community with numerous original programs highlighting everything from filmmakers to art galleries, and musicians to the ballet.
-In addition, M*E's mostly music line-up, spotlighted live performance footage, concept music videos as well as biographies, reviews, restaurant tours and more.
+In addition, M*E's mostly music lineup, spotlighted live performance footage, concept music videos as well as biographies, reviews, restaurant tours and more.

 Festivals

-Austin is the home of South by Southwest (SXSW), an annual film, music and interactive conference and festival, and the expanding number of fringe events that take place during the festival, at venues all over town.
+Austin is the home of South by Southwest (SXSW), an annual music, film and interactive conference and festival, and the expanding number of fringe events that take place during the festival, at venues all over town.
 In the fall, Austin hosts the Austin City Limits Music Festival (ACL) and the Fun Fun Fun Fest.